 Qualified vs. Non-Qualified Accounts

-When you have a qualified account, such as an IRAs or 401ks, you don’t pay taxes on them while you save.
-You pay tax, as ordinary income, when you take money out of those accounts.
+When you have a qualified account, such as IRAs or 401ks, you don’t pay taxes on them while you save.
+You pay tax, as ordinary income when you take money out of those accounts.

 Those investments that don’t produce investment income are better kept in your non-qualified accounts (regular, non-retirement).
 One exception to this is if you are in a relatively low tax bracket, and want to take advantage of the lower capital gains rates.

-With investments you generally don’t pay tax until you sell.
-The amount that a stock has appreciated (or depreciated) since you bought it is called and Unrealized Gain (or loss).
+With investments, you generally don’t pay tax until you sell.
+The amount that a stock has appreciated (or depreciated) since you bought it is called an Unrealized Gain (or loss).
 Managing these unrealized gains/losses is key to an effective tax strategy for investments.